Kalopsia-dev/ARE_Compile/README.md

 | `compile.py all` or `compile.py *` | Compile all scripts in the script directory.
 Required to initialise `script_index.json`.                                   |

 ### Requirements
-- ARE_Compile is compatible with Python version 3.11 or newer.
-No additional Python dependencies are required.
+- ARE_Compile is compatible with Python version 3.12 or newer.
-- Uses version [1.7.0](https://github.com/niv/neverwinter.nim/releases/tag/1.7.0) or newer of `nwn_script_comp` to compile scripts.
+- Requires the [`nwn`](https://pypi.org/project/nwn/) Python package to read game files and compile scripts.
+  - ARE_Compile has been developed with version `0.0.12`.
+Installing this version is recommended, as nwn` is presently in ALPHA state, so its API may change in later versions.